actor-framework/actor-framework/manual/Actors.rst

 .. literalinclude:: /examples/message_passing/calculator.cpp
    :language: C++
-   :lines: 21-26
+   :start-after: --(rst-fwd-begin)--
+   :end-before: --(rst-fwd-end)--

 Spawning an actor for each implementation is illustrated below.

 .. literalinclude:: /examples/message_passing/calculator.cpp
    :language: C++
-   :lines: 123-128
+   :start-after: --(rst-spawn-begin)--
+   :end-before: --(rst-spawn-end)--

 Additional arguments to ``spawn`` are passed to the constructor of a class or used as additional function arguments, respectively.
-In the example above, none of the three functions takes any argument other than the implicit but optional ``self`` pointer.
+In the example above, none of the three functions takes any argument other than the implicit (optional) ``self`` pointer.

 .. _function-based: